 VizMAP recently created a visualisation of one of, if not THE best walking trek on the planet – the Annapurna Circuit in Nepal.
 This from WikiTravel:

 17 to 21 days long, this trek takes you through distinct sceneries of rivers, flora, fauna and above all – mountains.
 The trek goes counter-clockwise and reaches its summit in Thorung La (pass) at the height of 5416m, or more than 16,000 feet.
 The route goes past the following mountains: Manaslu (an 8,000-plus meter peak), Langtang Himal, Annapurna II and IV, Annapurna III and Gangapurna, and, of course, Annapurna I and Dhaulagiri — passing through the world’s deepest gorge in between those two 8,000-plus meter peaks.
 Poon Hill, at the end of the trek, affords views of those two mountains, as well as South Annapurna and Macchupucchre, the "Fishtail Mountain."
-The trek also goes through Buddhist villages and Hindu holy sites, most notably the village of Muktinath, a holy site for both Buddhists and Hindus.
+The trek also goes through Buddhist villages and Hindu holy sites where we got to visit thanks to this agency, most notably the village of Muktinath, a holy site for both Buddhists and Hindus.

 Click on these small resampled images to view the full screen images from the VizMAP website.
 Bear in mind that these are just screen dumps from a dynamic, interactive, 3D "flythrough".